-- The installation of additional seating - (longer term) the upgrading of toilet facilities
+- The installation of additional seating (if appropriate and space allows). - (longer term) the upgrading of toilet facilities New Canch kiosk and toilet facilities built and opened in February 2022.

 Area H - The Central Green

 This flat grass central area adjacent to the Sport and Recreation Zone once contained a number of rose and floral display beds.
 These were removed as part of the previous development works in this area of the park.
 It also included the removal of a mature Beech hedge from the Green's east side boundary to improve views and create a strong visual link into other areas of the park.
 A fully monitored CCTV camera unit linked to the Town Centre Control System has been sited along the previous hedge boundary, which is now demarcated with bow top fence.